Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

-This fork aims to stay in sync with Freqtrade except it adds stocks and fx.
+This fork aims to stay in sync with Freqtrade except it adds stocks and forex.
 You can use your freqtrade strategies without alteration on stocks and foreign exchange.
-Currently both stocks and forex work only for backtesting strategies.
+Currently stocks work only for backtesting strategies.

 Installation is same.
 Notes:

 - You have to get paper trading API keys, regardless.
 - In config: Use USD instead of USDT, so it is TSLA/USD and stake_currency: USD
 - The custom exchange is named alpacastocks and oanda
+- config_examples has stocks_config.json

 ```
     "stake_currency": "USD",